What is Regression Testing?

 Why Regression Test?

 It is a quality measure to check whether the new code complies with the old code so that the unmodified code is not getting affected.
-Most of the time testing team has the task to check the last minute changes in the system.
-In such situation, testing only affected application area is necessary to complete the testing process on time with covering all the major system aspects.
+Most of the time the testing team has the task to check the last minute changes in the system.
+In such situation, testing only affected application area is necessary to complete the testing process on time by covering all the major system aspects.

 This test is very important when there is a continuous change/improvement added in the application.
 The new functionality should not negatively affect the existing tested code.